Help Prevent Suicide

 - Healthcare providers will ask questions about the person's suicide thoughts and plans.
 They will ask how often he or she thinks about suicide and if he or she has tried it before.
 They will ask if he or she hurt himself or herself, such as with cutting or reckless driving.
 They may ask if he or she has access to weapons or drugs.

 - A healthcare provider will help the person create a safety plan.
 The plan includes a list of people or groups to contact if he or she has suicidal thoughts again.
 The list may include friends, family members, a spiritual leader, and others he or she trusts.
-The person may be asked to make a verbal agreement or sign a contract that he or she will not try to harm himself.
+The person may be asked to make a verbal agreement or sign a contract that he or she will not try to harm himself or herself.

 What treatment may the person need?